GitsSaikat/Guardians-Preventing-Jail-Break-Prompts/README.md

 ## Acknowledgments

-This research builds upon work in adversarial robustness and AI safety.
+This research builds upon work and AI safety.
 Special thanks to:
 - Contributors and researchers in the AI safety community
 - Open-source AI/ML security projects